Mr-Arsal4u/flingo/README.md

                                    <<<<<<<=====Branches=====>>>>>>>
-master branch: Contains the core Flingo application with the chat and email functionality. flingo/webhooks branch: This branch contains the same setup but includes webhooks for additional functionality.
+master branch: Contains the core Flingo application with the chat and email functionality. flingo/webhooks branch: This branch contains the same setup but includes websockets for additional functionality.
 Flingo provides a clean Laravel architecture, allowing you to easily extend or customize it as needed.
-Whether you're chatting with users or managing notifications via webhooks, Flingo offers a great starting point for a WhatsApp-like application.
+Whether you're chatting with users via websockets, Flingo offers a great starting point for a WhatsApp-like application.